DeltaCopy/archlinux-kernel-manager/README.md

 ## What happens if a kernel installation fails

-The application will indicate the failure and the log inside the progress window, should have the information required to understand why.
+The application will show a message that it has encountered an issue, and the log inside the progress window, should have the information required to understand why.
 In the event of a failure, the application will try to reinstall the kernel using the version previously installed.

 ![Official kernels](https://github.com/DeltaCopy/archlinux-kernel-manager/assets/121581829/3dd09c35-561a-4787-8386-253dde7518ce)